whr812756608/2dNMR/README.md

 # TransPeakNet
-Official code and data of paper: TransPeakNet: Solvent-Aware 2D NMR Prediction via Multi-Task Pre-Training and Unsupervised Learning
+Official code and data of paper: [TransPeakNet: Solvent-Aware 2D NMR Prediction via Multi-Task Pre-Training and Unsupervised Learning](https://www.nature.com/articles/s42004-025-01455-9)

+This article is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License, which permits any non-commercial use, sharing, distribution and reproduction in any medium or format, as long as you give appropriate credit to the original author(s) and the source, provide a link to the Creative Commons licence, and indicate if you modified the licensed material.

 The full dataset is available upon request.
 The test dataset is available here: https://drive.google.com/drive/folders/1wQxk7mnIwi5aAGaF34_hk7xo6IeEh-IE?usp=drive_link